joagre/anond/README.md

 ```

 The content of a configuration file is at the moment undocumented but
 most configurables are self-explanatory.
-If not try to take a look at
+If in doubt not try to take a
-the *internal* configuration file schema in
+look at the *internal* configuration file schema in
 [lib/common/src/common_config_json_serv.erl](lib/common/src/common_config_json_serv.erl).

-A configuration file can be written to instruct anond to start
+A configuration file can be written to instruct Anond to start
 several nodes.
 This comes handy during development of anond.conf and
 for demo/simulation purposes.

-To start a small simulation with ten nodes and a directory server (all
+To start a small Anond simulation with ten nodes and a directory
-on a single machine) a configuration file such as
+server (all on a single machine) a configuration file such as
 [anond-small-simulation.conf](lib/test/etc/anond-small-simulation.conf)
 can be used.
 It realises the small simulation as written on the back
 of this envelope: